 If you are picking up at a farmer’s market, you choose your items from the produce available.
 Members always get priority, so limited items may not be available to non-member market customers.
 Strawberries, for example, usually sell out to Members only.

-This season we are continuing with a new program called “Harvie” for our pick-up sites.
-When you sign up for a Harvie site, you will choose your pick-up location and your share size.
+When you sign up for a share at a customized drop off site, you will choose your pick-up location and your share size.
 Then you will rank the vegetables on a scale from “never” to “I love it.”
-Harvie then designs your box.
+Our CSA platform then designs your box.
 Each week it gives you the opportunity to adjust the selections – and, if you wish, to augment your box with additional items.
-For example, if you are having a party, you might need two more head of lettuce and another watermelon.
+For example, if you are having a party, you might need two more heads of lettuce and another watermelon.
 Those items will be charged to your account.

 Can I split my share with a family member or friend?

 We encourage each family to sign up for their own membership.
 We have found that this helps avoid confusion and gives each family the best opportunity to choose their own CSA experience and get the most out of their relationship with our farm.

 You may have a neighbor, friend or family member come and pick up your share.
 If you pick up from a farmers market, you can pick up a missed share the following week.
 If you get a customized share at a drop off site, you can reschedule your share to double up on another week.
 If you forget to reschedule your drop off share, we will donate the share to one of our food bank partners.

 You can switch from small share to large share, but not from large to small.